solspace/php-instagram-feed-with-token-refresh/README.md

 2. Next, update the variables at the top of the script.
     - Get a fresh [UUID here](https://www.uuidgenerator.net/version4) and swap yours in.
 This is a little safeguard to help prevent people from triggering the token generation routine.
     - Change the client_id to the one Instagram provided in the [Get Started](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started) tutorial.
-    - Change the client_secret to that provided by Instagram.
+    - Change the client_secret to that provided by the Instagram tutorial.
     - Set the redirect_uri to the location of this script on your server.
 For example, you might load the script to webroot and thereby have https://yoursite.com/instagram.php as your redirect URI.
     - Set the cache directory ($cacheDir) to a read/write directory on your web server that is above web root.
 3. Start the access token process by loading your script in a web browser.
 If you loaded the script into webroot and your UUID was aee3316b-0c31-4b44-a957-60163b6ec08f then you would load this URL in a browser: https://yoursite.com/instagram.php?refresh=aee3316b-0c31-4b44-a957-60163b6ec08f